rust-lang/rust/src/doc/rust.md

 with the extension removed.
 In that case, to turn on logging for a program compiled from, e.g. `helloworld.rs`, `RUST_LOG` should be set to `helloworld`.

-As a convenience, the logging spec can also be set to a special pseudo-crate, `::help`.
-In this case, when the application starts, the runtime will simply output a list of loaded modules containing log expressions, then exit.

 #### Logging Expressions

 Rust provides several macros to log information.
 Here's a simple Rust program